Martin George & Co.

-The proven Roseland estate lawyers at Mandelbaum Barrett PC are experienced in the effective resolution of estate lawsuits and claims as related to family estates and trusts.
-Roseland estate attorneys are knowledgeable in all areas of general estate law, including but not limited to instances of estate bankruptcy, living trusts and retirement planning in Roseland, New Jersey.
+The proven Port Of Spain estate lawyers at Martin George & Co. are experienced in the effective resolution of estate lawsuits and claims as related to family estates and trusts.
+Port Of Spain estate attorneys are knowledgeable in all areas of general estate law, including but not limited to instances of estate bankruptcy, living trusts and retirement planning in Port Of Spain, Trinidad and Tobago.

-The Roseland trusts and estates attorneys have experience representing clients with matters involving:
+The Port Of Spain trusts and estates attorneys have experience representing clients with matters involving:

 Trusts are estate-planning tools that can replace or supplement wills; as well as help manage property during life.
 A trust manages the distribution of a person's property by transferring its benefits and obligations to different people.
 There are many reasons to create a trust, making this property distribution technique a popular choice for many people when creating an estate plan.